NagariaHussain/buildwithhussain.dev/src/pages/setup.md

 ![Confetti Option in Raycast](/screenshot/confetti_in_raycast.png)

+2. [VS Code](https://vscode.dev/): Code Editor of Choice.
+Always.
+The magical autocomplete you see on the streams is [GitHub Copilot](https://github.com/features/copilot).

-2. [Open Broadcast Studio (OBS)](https://obsproject.com/welcome): for live streaming.
+3. [Open Broadcast Studio (OBS)](https://obsproject.com/welcome): for live streaming.
 It is nicely integrated with YouTube so you could just connect you account and start streaming an scheduled stream.
 You can even schedule a stream and access the live chat from right inside OBS!

     I have setup scenes for a lot of scenarios like screen share with guest, talking Hussain etc. and I just have to click to switch to a scenes (basically a setup of audio and video sources):